-- Sexual Assault (Clery Act): Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent. - 2.
+- 1. Sexual Assault (Clery Act): Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent. - 2.
 Rape (Clery Act): The penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
-This offense includes the rape of both males and females. - 3.
-Rape (Massachusetts General Laws3): Sexual intercourse or unnatural sexual intercourse by a person with another person who is compelled to submit by force and against his will or by threat of bodily injury, or sexual intercourse or unnatural sexual intercourse with a child under sixteen years of age.
+This offense includes the rape of both males and females.

-4. Sexual Harassment3:
+3. Sexual Harrassment:

 - a.
 An employee of the University conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct; or, - b.
-Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University's education program or activity. - 5.
+Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University's education program or activity. - 4.
 Acquaintance Rape: Sexual intercourse undertaken by a friend or acquaintance without the consent of the victim.
-Acquaintance rape occurs when a person is forced to have sexual intercourse over his or her objections or as a result of threats, physical restraints, or physical violence. - 6.
+Acquaintance rape occurs when a person is forced to have sexual intercourse over his or her objections or as a result of threats, physical restraints, or physical violence. - 5.
 Indecent Assault and Battery: Any unwanted sexual contact; including but not limited to, unwanted touching, kissing, or fondling of any body part of a person.